infosimples/node_two_captcha/README.md

 -   `timeout`: Time (milliseconds) to wait before giving up on waiting for a captcha solution.
 -   `polling`: Time (milliseconds) between polls to 2captcha server.
-2Captcha documentation suggest this time to be at least 5 seconds, or you might get blocked.
+2Captcha documentation suggests this time to be at least 5 seconds, or you might get blocked.
 -   `throwErrors`: Whether the client should throw errors or just log the errors.